 - 2041.
 Systems.
 All systems shall be installed in a work-manlike manner and in accordance with specifications and standards approved by the authority having jurisdiction. - 2042.
 Jarring.
 Devices shall be so located and mounted that accidental operation will not be caused by vibration or jarring. - 2043.
 Grounding.
 All systems shall test free of grounds except parts of circuits or equipment which are intentionally and permanently grounded to provide ground fault detection, emergency ground signaling, or circuit protective grounding.
 All systems shall be so designed that they do not depend upon the effectiveness of any ground connection for normal operation. - 2044.
 Pre-Signal Feature.
 It is recommended that systems in hotels, department stores, hospitals, and similar institutions having sounding devices within the protected premises, be so designed that initial fire signals will sound only in department offices, engine rooms, fire brigade stations and other central locations, with provisions whereby authorized persons may subsequently sound a general alarm. - 2045.
 Use Restriction.
 Fire alarm systems shall be used for no other than fire-protective signaling purposes, except that local control functions, necessary to make the premises safer in the event of fire, or to make it possible to hear fire alarm signals, may be automatically performed.
-In no case shall such circuit breakers or engine stops be installed in such a manner as to cut off the power for lighting or for operating elevators. - 2046.
+The performance of automatic control functions shall not interfere with power for lighting or for operating elevators.
+This does not preclude the combination of fire protective signaling services with other services requiring monitoring of operations. - 2046.
 Voltage Variation.
 A system shall be so designed and installed that it shall be capable of performing its intended function at 85 per cent and at 110 per cent of the rated voltage. - 2047.
 Rewinding or Resetting.
-All apparatus requiring rewinding or resetting to maintain normal operation shall be restored to normal as promptly as possible after each test or alarm, and kept in normal condition for operation. - 2048.
+All apparatus requiring rewinding or resetting to maintain normal operation shall be restored to normal as promptly as possible after each test or alarm, and kept in normal condition for operation.

+2048.
 Coded Alarm Signal.
 A coded alarm signal shall consist of not less than three complete rounds of the number transmitted.